CDC 'Point in Time' position

 - Data Integration will replicate all historical data from the file zone to the user's designated Data Warehouse (DWH) target table(s).

-Existing river setup
+Existing Data Flow setup

 Procedure